skip to Main Content

 Signs of Arthritis in Senior Cats

 Since cats tend to be quieter and more reclusive than other pets, such as dogs, it may take some detective work to find the root of their health concerns.
-There are however a few common signs that may point to joint deterioration and artists.
+There are however a few common signs that may point to joint deterioration and arthritis in cats.

 • Decreased activity can be a sign that your cat’s regular activity is becoming too painful for her.
-It can also be a sign of fatigue, which often accompanies arthritis.
+It can also be a sign of fatigue, which often accompanies arthritis in cats.

 • Change in litter box habits, like going potty outside the box, can be a sign that climbing in and out of the box is too painful for her joints.